 Village Savings and Loan groups are the entry into Floresta programs.
 Members gather together to use the Village Savings and Loan system to help structure their household cash flows, support the community, and make strong financial decisions.
 These groups have been very popular and attract people from the entire spectrum of society.

 Floresta’s programs encourage communities to take ownership of their own problems.
 We teach the VICOBA groups about the connection between proper care and conservation for their local environments and building sustainable livelihoods.
 The groups then identify areas for further learning and we work with them build on the knowledge that the already possess.
 We are currently developing several Farmer Field Schools where we will identify those high performing farmers from among our Village Savings and Loan Association Village Savings and Loan Association (VSLA) groups.
 We will partner with these lead farmers to help them become experts in the things that they’re already doing well.
 These Farmer Field Schools will be very visible in the community and help spread some of our core teachings.
 We understand that a normal human behavior is that most people will watch the few early adopters of new teaching and technologies and only take them on after they’ve seen success.
 These Farmer Field Schools are one technique to impact whole communities.

-In cooperation with the community training, we also partner with communities to help restore local environments, through sensitization that are normally done at village meetings.
-We help the communities utilize technologies and techniques that address their every day needs in an environmentally sustainable manner.
+We partner with communities to help restore local environments, through sensitization that are normally done at village meetings.
+We help the communities utilize technologies and techniques that address their everyday needs in an environmentally sustainable manner.

-Contours: Floresta assists farmers to build contours in hillside areas.
+Floresta encourage farmers to build contours in hillside areas.
 Contouring helps to improve soil fertility as it prevents soil erosion.
 In turn this directly impacts food production and helps to secure access to basic nutrition within the community.
 The impacts of the particular department towards the community: The department had successfully impacted the community through restoring more than 500 hectares with trees and bio-diversity and revived 394 water sources and 247 alternative water sources along with maintaining about 641 water sources across the Kilimanjaro region

 We work with farmers to make the best possible use of the resources that they have, while at the same time identifying alternative sources of income to supplement their farming practices.